Deftwun/ZombieCopter/README.md

 ![ScreenShot](/ScreenShots/screenShot3.png?raw=true)

 ###How To Get It
+[Download the jar file](https://www.dropbox.com/s/o6pd9t3qw3brnss/ZombieCopter.jar?dl=0) and run it.
+You'll nee to have Java installed.

-You should be able clone or fork this repo and import into eclipse and run from there if you want or there is a runnable jar located in the [/ZombieCopter!](/ZombieCopter!) folder.
-You'll need the eclipse gradle plugin to import them remember.
+You should also be able clone or fork this repo and import the project files into eclipse if you wan't to build it yourself.
+You'll need the eclipse gradle plugin though.
 All the interesting game code is located in [/core/src/com/deftwun/zombiecopter](https://github.com/Deftwun/ZombieCopter/tree/master/core/src/com/deftwun/zombiecopter)

 ###Controls